ev2900/OpenSearch_Log_Analytics/workshop/content/anomaly-detection-w-msk/2_Environment_Set_Up/_index.en.md

 2. Configure a network security group to allow network traffic between Cloud9 and MSK
 3. Create a Kafka topic
 4. Create an OpenSearch index
-5. Configure a Lambda function
+5. Map IAM user to OpenSearch role

 To begin the environment step up and configuration follow the steps in the [CloudFormation (Automated)]({{<relref "../2_Environment_Set_Up/cloudformation_automated">}})